Application Security for Startups and SMEs

-Although large enterprises, once breached, offer the opportunity for a significant payout, SMEs are an easier target given their lack of security expertise, budget and personnel to understand and addresses the risks.
+Although large enterprises, once breached, offer the opportunity for a significant payout, SMEs are an easier target given their lack of security expertise, budget, and personnel to understand and address the risks.

 According to the Annual Security Report 2016, 22% of businesses with fewer than 500 employees do not have an executive with direct responsibility and accountability for security.

-Recently Ponemon Institute surveyed 600 IT leaders at small and medium sized businesses for its State of Cybersecurity in Small & Medium-Sized Businesses report and found out that 49% businesses have experienced ‘Web-based (web application) Attack’ and noted these attacks as the most common threat facing businesses today.
+Recently Ponemon Institute surveyed 600 IT leaders at small and medium-sized businesses for its State of Cybersecurity in Small & Medium-Sized Businesses report and found out that 49% of businesses have experienced ‘Web-based (web application) Attack’ and noted these attacks as the most common threat facing businesses today.
 Even Gartner stated that 70% of all security breaches occur due to vulnerabilities within the web application layer.